Are you an adviser? Go to Unbiased Pro

 What are financial adviser fees?

-Financial advisers usually charge for their services in one of three ways: an hourly, flat or commission-based fee.
+Financial advisers usually charge for their services in one of three ways: an hourly fee, a flat fee, or a percentage of the assets managed.

 Usually, your first meeting is free, as this is where you and your adviser will ask each other questions, and the adviser will determine how they can help.